johnpeart/johnpeart.github.io/src/posts/blogpost/2017-01-16-its-you-twitter-bot.md

 With the Twitter account created and API keys generated, I needed to create somewhere to put my bot once it was created.

 Heroku is a Platform as a Service.
-It's free for small projects like this one.
+It’s free for small projects like this one.

 I created a new app using the web interface (you can also use `heroku create` in the Terminal when you're in the project folder, but I prefer the website).
 I gave it a name (all in lower case) and choose a runtime region.
-I went for Europe, because it's closer to me.
+I went for Europe, because it’s closer to me.

 Next I created a blank folder, navigated to it using the `cd` command in the Terminal and used these commands: